shubhamkumarsingh91-lgtm/buffett-agent/README.md

-# buffett-agent
+Buffett-Style Investing Agent
-A Streamlit web app that screens any stock through Warren Buffett &amp; Charlie Munger, Benjamin Graham, and Peter Lynch's public investing criteria — scoring moat strength, valuation, debt, and growth, with plain-English pros/cons and a portfolio tracker.
-Educational tool, not financial advice.
+A local-first web app that runs any stock through three famous investors' public criteria at once: Buffett/Munger (quality compounding), Benjamin Graham (deep value), and Peter Lynch (growth at a reasonable price).
+Get a score, plain-English pros and cons, and an overall verdict for each ticker, plus a simple portfolio tracker.
+Built on free Yahoo Finance data via yfinance.
+Educational research tool only — not financial advice, and it never places trades